 How does vaping affect breastfeeding?

-One 2007 study showed that babies whose mothers smoked tobacco cigarettes (away from them) and then breastfed slept significantly less in the hours afterwards – compared to being breastfed without their mothers smoking 2.
+There’s also a 2007 study showing that babies whose mothers smoked tobacco cigarettes (away from them) and then breastfed slept significantly less in the hours afterwards – compared to being breastfed without their mothers smoking 2.
 While this study was done using regular cigarettes, it looks at the effects of nicotine – also a key component of most vape pens and e-cigarettes.

-We’d also say not enough research has been done on the long-term effects of vaping in general (as would all of the researchers we’ve mentioned), so it’s a tricky one to pin down.
+It’s clear that not enough research has been done on the long-term effects of vaping in general and of vaping while breastfeeding in particular.

 It almost goes without saying that the best thing to do for both you and your baby is to try and quit nicotine, and give up vaping altogether.